Threshold Tuning for Aggregation

 |> to(bucket: targetBucket)

-// Skip-log branch: emits only when the threshold is not met.
+// Skip-log branch: emits a decision record only when the threshold is not met.

 |> filter(fn: (r) => pointCount < minPointThreshold)